-To revise, I used CGP guides to understand the GCSE syllabus for each subject and then used a BMAT course to work on my strategies.
-This gave me an understanding of how I could approach Section 2 questions.
-I also made summary notes of the topics I found difficult, so I could refer to them when revising, and over time the topics became etched in my memory.
+To revise, I used CGP guides to go through the GCSE syllabus for each subject and then used a BMAT course to learn test strategies.
+This gave me a solid understanding of how to approach Section 2 questions.
+I also made summary notes of the topics I found difficult, so I could refer back to them during my revision, and over time these topics became etched in my memory.

 Loading More Content